AraujoJordan/ExcuseMe/README.md

 </manifest>
 ```

-You can find the complete list of permissions on [this documentation](https://developer.android.com/reference/android/Manifest.permission "Manifest Permissions")
+You can find the complete list of permissions on [this documentation](https://developer.android.com/reference/android/Manifest.permission "Manifest Permissions").

-And than, you can use on of the two implementations bellow to add the permission properly:
+After that, you can use on of the two implementations bellow to add the permission properly:

 1. [The Simple one-line Usage](#onelineusage)
 2. [Kotlin Lambda Callback Usage](#lambdacallback)